 The genetic sciences are at the core of wildlife research and conservation biology today.
-However, the vast majority of genetics research is accomplished only in high-earning countries (the USA, Europe, China, and Japan).
+However, the vast majority of genetics research is accomplished only in high-earning countries (e.g. North America, Europe, China).
 For years, FPI has been involved in large-scale sample collection programs in Peru, followed by relentless work to transport samples to outside labs for data analysis.
 Innumerable delays, significant effort, and large amounts of money are involved in analyzing biological samples this way.
 Further, there is a substantial loss of opportunity for professional growth and advancement to bright and ambitious local researchers.
 Well, we’ve decided to do something about it and change the status quo.

-Enter, the Green Lab, launching in the Peruvian Amazon rainforest in 2018.
+Enter, the Green Lab, established in the Peruvian Amazon rainforest.

-The Green Lab will be the first molecular laboratory in the Amazon rainforest, and one of the first genetic field labs in the world.
+The Green Lab is first molecular field laboratory in the Amazon rainforest, and one of the first genetic field labs in the world.
 We are doing this by taking advantage of cutting-edge field-friendly technology manufactured by companies such as MiniPCR and Oxford Nanopore Technologies.
 This lab will offer sample storage, as well as DNA extraction, amplification, purification, gel electrophoresis and imaging, sequencing, and assistance with sequence analysis.

 - Local researchers could take advantage of the same DNA barcoding, phylogenetic, population genetics, and genomic methods as foreign researchers